wcruz-br/ai-image-analyzer/README.md

 ## Presentation

-This video shows the application in action.
-Turn on the english subtitles.
+[Watch this video](https://www.youtube.com/watch?v=pEYolpI2dus) to see the application in action.
+You can turn on English subtitles.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/pEYolpI2dus?si=wxpl6vc-HurmPnLk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Screenshots